lucasweyrich958/HurdleAnalysis/README.md

 ![](https://github.com/lucasweyrich958/HurdleAnalysis/blob/main/figures/SHAP%20Waterfall.png)

-The SHAP waterfall plot shows the individual feature contributions on the predictions for the world record, which the random forest actually predicts to be 13.10 and not 12.80.
+The SHAP waterfall plot shows the individual feature contributions on the predictions for the world record.
 Importantly, it seems that it is the velocity and interval for hurdles 7 and 8 are most critical, followed by hurdles 5 and 3.
 This plot therefore suggests that the velocity in the later hurdles were more critical for the world record.

 ![](https://github.com/lucasweyrich958/HurdleAnalysis/blob/main/figures/plot12.png)
 ![](https://github.com/lucasweyrich958/HurdleAnalysis/blob/main/figures/plot13.png)